Santosh3672/RISC-V_Tapeout_Programm/Week5: OpenRoad/README.md

 ## Introduction to Openroad

-OpenROAD is an open-source project aimed at simplifying and democratizing VLSI digital design by providing an autonomous, 24-hour, RTL-to-GDSII flow with no human required in the loop.
-It plays a critical role in open-source VLSI by making advanced IC design accessible to startups, academic researchers, and independent engineers, reducing dependence on expensive proprietary tools and specialized expertise.
+OpenROAD is an open-source project focused on simplifying and democratizing VLSI digital design.
+It provides an autonomous, 24-hour RTL-to-GDSII flow that requires no manual intervention.
+The project plays a vital role in the open-source hardware ecosystem by enabling startups, academic researchers, and independent engineers to access advanced IC design capabilities without relying on costly proprietary tools or specialized expertise.

-​
-Key features include:
+Key Features:
-    • Fully automated digital design flow from RTL to GDSII.
+• Fully automated digital design flow from RTL to GDSII
-    • Open-source, permissively licensed EDA tools supporting the latest design methodologies.
+• Open-source, permissively licensed EDA suite supporting modern design methodologies
-    • Integrated machine learning for design optimization (e.g., AutoTuner).
+• Integrated machine learning tools for optimization (e.g., AutoTuner)
-    • Cloud and distributed computing support for faster design turnaround (COPILOT).
+• Cloud and distributed computing support for faster design turnaround (COPILOT)
-    • Community-driven development with rapid adoption in diverse global chip tapeouts.
+• Strong community-driven development with widespread adoption in global tapeouts
-​

 </details>